Dunning-Hotopp-Lab/Dananassae_LGT/README.md

-# Extreme lateral gene transfer into a fly autosome
+# Accumulation of endosymbiont genomes in an insect autosome followed by endosymbiont replacement

 Eric S. Tvedte

-2020-10-15
+Last updated 2022-03-07